-Forex brokers in South Africa are currently being demanded for retail and spot Forex, with an increase in the African continent.
+Forex brokers in South Africa are currently being demanded by retail and spot Forex, with an increase in the African continent.
 The Forex industry has recently been developing, with an expansion of traders and demand among assets, and the demand for a regulated finance sector.

-Forex Brokers in South Africa: Why South Africa?
+Why South Africa?

-There is also strong foreign interest in assets and investments in the South African economy and to the South African currency, the South African Rand, which inserts to the strength of FX brokers in South Africa.
-FX brokers in South Africa have skyrocketed due to the size of their deposits with retail Forex trading platforms at a whopping 742.04USD, which makes SA traders more precious for brokerage firms.
+There is also strong foreign interest in assets and investments in the South African economy and in the South African currency, the South African Rand, which inserts to the strength of FX brokers in South Africa.
+FX brokers in South Africa have skyrocketed due to the size of their deposits with retail Forex trading platforms at a whopping 742.04USD, which makes SA traders more precious to brokerage firms.
 After South Africa, Nigeria comes in second.

 South Africa Has Strict Regulations

 The FSCA, formerly known as the Financial Service Board, is the financial regulatory agency of South Africa that regulates brokers and provides brokers with licenses that permit them to Forex trading.
-The FSCA is the most reputable and it is the oldest financial regulator in the African continent, with over one thousand registered financial institutions.
+The FSCA is the most reputable and is the oldest financial regulator in the African continent, with over one thousand registered financial institutions.

 The South African Rand is currently the most traded currency in the African continent, and it is the 18th most traded currency in the world.

 According to the Triennial Central Bank Survey of Foreign Exchange and OTC markets by BIS (Bank of International Settlements), South Africa’s FX trading volume, which includes CFDs and spot trading, makes up about $2.21Bn on a daily basis.
-For all Forex instrument in 2019, South Africa’s FX trading volume sums up to $20.37Bn dollars.
+For all Forex instruments in 2019, South Africa’s FX trading volume sums up to $20.37Bn dollars.